 A bullet point without a location isn’t as helpful as one with a place.
 You should always include location information.

-Include any links to third-party resources (including references), which can show your readers that you’re reputable.
+Include links to third-party resources (including references), showing your readers that you’re reputable.

 Blogging isn’t vlogging or following social media pages.
 Blogging is discussing something that matters to your readers.